fantactuka/mootools-attributes/README.md

 * `getter` - method that will process stored value and return it when you use `instance.get(attr)`
 * `readOnly` - if true setter won't change the value

-Also when value is changed (in case it successfully validated) the instance fires attrChange event, e.g.: `nameChange`, `salaryChange`, etc
+Also when value is changed (in case it successfully validated) the instance fires attrChange event, e.g.: `nameChange`, `salaryChange`, etc. Event handler gets one parameter - object with newVal and oldVal properties.